Bactrosaurus

 Meaning of Name Club lizard

-baktron (club) [Greek] - sauros (lizard) [Greek]
+baktron (club) [Greek] - saurus (lizard) [Greek]

-Classification Ornithischia, Ornithopoda, Hadrosauridae
+Classification Ornithischia, Ornithopoda, Hadrosauroidea

-Total Length Approx. 4-6m
+Total Length Approx. 6-8m

 Diet Herbivorous

-Species Name Bactrosaurus johnsoni
+Sub-classification / Species Name Bactrosaurus johnsoni

 Year of Paper Publication 1933

 Genus Name Publication Gilmore, C.W.
 (1933).
 On the dinosaurian fauna of the Iren Dabasu Formation.
-American Museum of Natural History.

 Bactrosaurus skull